Emergency Kit Christmas Gifts for a Prepared 2021

 When assembling my 2020 kits, I made sure to include the year’s indispensable items: a disposable mask and mini-bottle of hand sanitizer.
 I didn’t have room in the bag that other prized possession — a roll of toilet paper, but I did include a small pack of Kleenex.

-If you’re doing a lot of kits, compare prices as the costs can add up quickly.
+If you’re doing multiple kits, compare prices, as costs can add up quickly.

 Here’s my list for the large kit: